 Tobacco health warnings.

 A voluntary standard is not a legal requirement, but it is a representation of best practice in the market.
 These standards are decided by non-government bodies such as Standards Australia.

 International Standard Book Number standard.

 Visit the ACCC’s page on mandatory standards to learn more.

 Although voluntary standards are not legal requirements, it is possible that they may become compulsory under contract law or a mandatory standard.

-Our firm can help you with any questions you have relating to your business law needs and we are only too happy to help.
+Our law firm in Sydney can help you with any questions you have relating to your business law needs and we are only too happy to help.
 Don’t hesitate to reach out and contact us today.